Man killed by deputy recalled as storyteller, jokester

 “No matter what his past reflects, it still doesn’t give him (the deputy) the right to shoot him, period,” said Daniel Bowser, who said he had been friends with Brown for 30 years.

+“Our deputies attempted to serve the arrest warrants, they fired the shots.
+They’ve been put on administrative leave until we know all the facts,” he said.
+He didn’t immediately respond to an email asking how many of his deputies are on leave.

+The prosecutor who oversees both Dare and Pasquotank counties, District Attorney Andrew Womble, did not respond to an email asking about the arrest warrants.
+The Dare County sheriff’s office declined comment.

-Authorities have said little about how the shooting transpired and have not revealed what the search warrant was for.
-The state Bureau of Investigation will turn over its findings to District Attorney Andrew Womble, who said Wednesday that he was looking for “accurate” not “fast” answers.
+The state Bureau of Investigation will turn over its findings to Womble, who said Wednesday that he was looking for “accurate” not “fast” answers.

 An eyewitness said that deputies fired at Brown multiple times as he tried to drive away.
 The car skidded out of Brown’s yard and eventually hit a tree, said Demetria Williams, who lives on the same street.
 A car authorities removed from the scene appeared to have multiple bullet holes.

-While the deputy was wearing an active body camera, it has yet to be released.
+While deputies were wearing body cameras, footage has yet to be released.
 In North Carolina, a judge generally has to approve release of police video, and no timetable has been given.

 “We’re waiting for the bodycam footage because we really just don’t know what happened,” said Brown’s cousin Hampton.
 “But if this is a case where he was killed, running away, unarmed, then we absolutely are going to pursue justice in whatever capacity that can be.”

 Kunzelman reported from College Park, Maryland.
+Associated Press writer Jonathan Drew in Durham, North Carolina, contributed to this report.